diresh-shrestha/neural-networks-for-health-technology-applications/README.md

 # Neural Networks for Health Technology Applications
-Applying Neural Networks in Health.
+Applying Neural Networks in Health Technology Applications.

 These are my programming assignments for the Neural Networks for Health Technology Applications class. http://opinto-opas.metropolia.fi/en/realization/TX00DV62-3001